IvanTheSeafood/Pygame_Touhou_DRL/README.md

 # Touhou Pygame AI
 * A project to train an AI to play a pygame version of the bullet hell shooter game: Touhou, with deep reinforcement learning
-* An individual project for fun turned into a school group project as the author's teamates couldn't figure out Pyboy but their RL project deadlines closing in
+* An individual project for fun turned into a school group project as the author`s teamates couldn`t figure out Pyboy but their RL project deadlines closing in

 ## Requirements
 Python 3.12, any version lower than that may cause errors (from personal experience)

 ## Getting Started
 - Install the whole folder
-- Open the entire folder in VS Code (MAC users you're on your own)
+- Open the entire folder in VS Code (MAC users you`re on your own)
 - In the terminal input the command `pip install -r requirements.txt`
 - then also do `pip install -r pytorch` for neural network stuff.
 - If no errors were reported you should be good to go